vipin-m-s/AWS-associate/08_database/21_features.md

 - Dynamo db accelerator is a in memeory cache for the dynamo db
 - It provides microsecond low latency access to the cached items
 - It is a eventual consistency, the data may be lagging in cache.
+- The application needs to use DAX client instead of dynamodb client and endpoint wil lchange.
 - use case :- high read operations
 - anti pattern :- when we need read consistency